tirelt/LetsGetKrabby/README.md

 rustc my_program.rs # Compile
 rustfmt my_program.rs # Format in place
-cargo new hello_cargo # Create new project with cargo
+cargo new hello_cargo # Create new project with cargo cargo build # build the cargo project (to run from the dir)
 ```